top of page

 Alumni ambassador program

 CAORC has launched an ambassador program as part of a new initiative for alumni activities.
 The ambassador program involves former fellows of the CAORC research fellowships giving talks at their current institutions about their experience carrying out the fellowship as well as their research.
 Applications are accepted on a rolling basis.
+Take a look at previous presentations below.

 Teaching and Educational Resources Featuring Fellowship Alumni